 Our community programs are designed primarily to low-income families and youth in Baltimore city and in applicable surrounding counties.
 Many of our programs are need based, however each program has components that are open to the public like our community workshops and events.

 The Family Academy is a 6-month family stability program.
+The program is designed specifically for gap families or families that need resources (like food, hygiene products and many others but do not qualify for most forms of aid).
 The Family Academy combines individualized case management, financial counseling, peer support and a series of financial literacy and personal and professional development workshops.
 Throughout a family's time in the program Parts of Peace will provide household necessities to reduce household costs while families create an emergency savings.

 The Moneywise Program is a college financial preparedness program for high school aged students and youth adults considering post-high school programs.
 Moneywise covers important topics like FAFSA, student loans, scholarships, grants, tuition, work-study and much more.